pfheatwole/thesis/source/validation.rst

   the accelerator produces a perfect pitch-rotation of the foil) as well as the section profile deformations that increase with speed.

-In truth, these observations are just a drop in the bucket of possible issues with the theoretical model (not to mention issues with the experimental data itself); there are so many simplifications at work, and point data cannot hope to reveal all their flaws.
+In truth, these observations are just a few of the possible issues with the theoretical model (not to mention issues with the experimental data itself);
+there are so many simplifications at work, and point data cannot hope to reveal all their flaws.
 These results suggest that the performance of the model is excellent when predicting longitudinal equilibrium, but a wider variety of wing models need to be examined to determine if this excellence generalizes to other wings.

 Size 27
 """""""

+..
+FIXME: how to cite `hook 3 perfils.pdf`?

-For the experimental data, a size 27 model of the wing was reviewed for the Spanish magazine "Parapente" [[FIXME: citation; see `hook 3 perfils.pdf`]].
+The experimental data for this section is taken from a size 27 version of the wing that was reviewed for the Spanish magazine "Parapente".
 As with the size 25 model, plotting the experimental data on top of the theoretical curves produces valuable reference data:

 .. figure:: figures/paraglider/demonstration/polar_27.svg